Page highlights

 Preventer medication use for asthma control

-Preventer medicine is the mainstay of asthma management, to minimise symptoms and exacerbations.
-National guidelines for the management of asthma recommend preventers to be taken regularly (either daily or twice daily) rather than intermittently (NACA 2022).
+Preventer medicine use is the mainstay of asthma management, to minimise symptoms and exacerbations.
+National guidelines for the management of asthma recommend preventers are used daily) rather than intermittently (NACA 2022).

-In line with advice from the Australian Institute of Health and Welfare's (AIHW) Chronic Respiratory Conditions Expert Advisory Group, the dispensing of these medicines 3 or more times in 12 months has been selected as the threshold for reflecting better management of moderate to severe asthma.
+In line with advice from the AIHW’s Chronic Respiratory Conditions Expert Advisory Group, the dispensing of these medicines 3 or more times in 12 months has been selected as the threshold for reflecting better management of moderate to severe asthma.

-National asthma indicator 6: The proportion of people, aged 50 and under, dispensed at least one preventer medicine, who were dispensed preventer medicines 3 or more times, within 12 months
+National asthma indicator: The proportion of people, aged 50 and under, dispensed at least one preventer medicine, who were dispensed preventer medicines 3 or more times, within 12 months

 Indicator summary table